 - Studio Compatible Services – only services that are compatible with Studio are displayed in the Data Hub tab.

-View services used by your project – services that are already used in your project are marked with a green check-mark.
+View services used by your app – services that are already used in your app are marked with a green check-mark.

 Update services – when a new version of the service is available, you can update it.
 However, it is best to check out the changes made to the service in the Data Hub Catalog first.